Percolation and disorder-resistance in cellular automata: Subcritical percolation

-See Figure~\ref{exceptional} for an illustration of the next result, and of Corollary~\ref{rule-30-chaos} below. \enlargethispage*{1cm} \begin{prop}[Exceptional percolation] Assume $\lambda_0$ is a seed on $[0,L]$ that vanishes outside $4\bZ$, where $L$ is a multiple of $4$.
+\begin{prop}[(Exceptional percolation)] Assume $\lambda_0$ is a seed on $[0,L]$ that vanishes outside $4\bZ$, where $L$ is a multiple of $4$.
 Define the sets $W_i=W_i^L$ as above.
-Let $i$ be such that $L\leq 2^{\lfloor i/2\rfloor}-2$.
+Let $i$ be such that $L\leq2^{\lfloor i/2\rfloor}-2$.
 From every point in $W_i$ there is a $3$-free path to some point in $W_{i+1}$.
 In particular, from any such point there is an infinite $3$-free path. \end{prop}